 We have a variety of bras and camisoles that will be helpful in containing the lymphedema in the chest/breast area.

-Please call us, with any questions regarding lymphedema, lymphedema care and/or garment solutions.
+Please call us with any questions regarding lymphedema, lymphedema care, and garment solutions.

 National Lymphedema Network: